henriquecastror/open-code-community/content/post/2021-04-30 Pairs Trading Replicating Gatev, Goetzmann and Rouwenhorst (2006)/index.md

     # variables
     colnames(dcrsp)

 Next, I would like to work with data in matrix format.
-I create T×N matrices for the returns and volumes, i.e., each row represents one day, and each column, a stock.
+I create TÃ—N matrices for the returns and volumes, i.e., each row represents one day, and each column, a stock.
 A ridiculously convenient way to do is is by using the dcast function, which can reshape my long matrix into a wide matrix by putting each PERMNO in a column.
 After I do this, I then convert the matrices to an xts object, so I can easily work with specific date ranges.
 I substitute any returns lower than -1 by that value.

     # daily volumes
     vol <- dcast(dcrsp, DATE ~ PERMNO, value.var = "VOL", fill = NA)